 I am an Assistant Professor of Sociology at the University of Toronto.
 My research and teaching interests are in energy and the environment, political sociology, social networks, and computational social science.

-My research examines emerging social issues at the interface of politics, industry, and the environment.
-Particularly, I am interested in how emerging energy industries become politically contested and how this contestation influences regulation and policymaking, the emergence of new industries, and the distribution of health and environmental risks.
-In my recently completed dissertation, I explored these issues in the context of the unfolding boom in oil and gas production enabled by "fracking" technology.
-I have a secondary research agenda addresses a broader set of questions related to social networks, organizations, and politics.
+My research examines social issues that emerge at the interface of politics, industry, and the environment.
+I am interested in how emerging energy industries become politically contested and how this contestation influences regulation and policymaking, the emergence of new industries, and the distribution of environmental risks and benefits.
+Previously, I explored these issues in the context of the boom in oil and gas production enabled by "fracking" technology.
+A current SSHRC-funded project pursues related questions in the context of residential solar PV technology.